mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### Delayed and Reordered Application messages

-Since each Application message contains the Group identifier, the epoch and a message counter, a participant can receive messages out of order.
+Since each Application message contains the Group identifier, the epoch and a message counter, a client can receive messages out of order.
-If they are able to retrieve or recompute the correct AEAD decryption key from currently stored cryptographic material participants can decrypt these messages.
+If they are able to retrieve or recompute the correct AEAD decryption key from currently stored cryptographic material clients can decrypt these messages.

-For usability, MLS Participants might be required to keep the AEAD key and nonce for a certain amount of time to retain the ability to decrypt delayed or out of order messages, possibly still in transit while a decryption is being done.
+For usability, MLS clients might be required to keep the AEAD key and nonce for a certain amount of time to retain the ability to decrypt delayed or out of order messages, possibly still in transit while a decryption is being done.